Euro zone to discuss bailout fund use in coronavirus fight on Tuesday

 The ESM’s funds are too small to cover the needs of all euro zone countries in the unprecedented economic challenge posed by the health crisis, so its use will be mainly to shore up market confidence that governments will have enough cash if needed.

-To achieve that, the EU executive wants to come up with an ESM tool that could also unlock unlimited ECB sovereign bond purchases through the Outright Monetary Transactions programme (OMT), if needed.
+To achieve that, the EU executive wants to come up with an ESM tool that could also unlock unlimited ECB sovereign bond purchases through the Outright Monetary Transactions program (OMT), if needed.

 EU finance ministers will hold the teleconference at 1730 GMT on Tuesday.